Michele Reis

-Michelle Monique Reis (born Michele Monique Reis, 20 June 1970) is a Hong Kong former actress, model, and beauty queen of Portuguese-Macanese and Shanghainese descent.
+Michele Monique Reis (born 20 June 1970), often misspelled Michelle, is a Macanese and Hong Kong former actress, model and beauty pageant titleholder.
 In 1988, she won the Miss Chinese International Pageant and Miss Hong Kong beauty pageants.
-Afterward, she became one of Hong Kong's most prominent actresses in the 1990s, preferring to act in more introspective, higher-quality movies that often were independent films.
+Afterwards, she became a prominent actress in 1990s Hong Kong, often appearing in introspective and independent fare rather than mainstream releases.

 Reis often played dynamic characters, with a significant number of her roles centering around characters deemed more "difficult" to portray in Hong Kong cinema, such as prostitutes, femme fatales, and professional killers.
 Known for her youthful beauty and often deemed "one of the most beautiful women in Asia", Reis has continued to remain in the public eye long after her film career subsided in the early 2000s.
-Outside of the Chinese-speaking world, she is most famous for her role as the Hitman's Assistant in Fallen Angels (1995), which brought her critical acclaim internationally, as well as status as a cult film character and saw her nominated for “Best Actress” at the 1996 Golden Bauhinia Awards.
+Outside of the Chinese-speaking world, she is most famous for her role as the Hitman's Assistant in Fallen Angels (1995), which brought her critical acclaim internationally, as well as status as a cult film character and saw her nominated for “Best Actress" at the 1996 Golden Bauhinia Awards.